PubInv/templokilo/README.md

 ## History

 Begun by Neil Martis and Rob Read.
 Improved by Neil Martis.
 Written as a [tutorial](https://medium.com/nerd-for-tech/geotagtext-a-tutorial-a-free-geotagging-web-application-composed-of-free-tools-b42bcbcca202), then forked on Feb.
-26th, 2022, the 3rd day of the invasion of Ukraine.
+26th, 2022, the 3rd day of the invasion of Ukraine, by Robert L. Read.